Red Pulse Phoenix Price Reaches $0.0030 (PHX)

 According to CryptoCompare, “Red Pulse is a Chinese news feed platform.
 Users can access the news related to several sectors of the society, including Financials, Technology, Healthcare, Consumer Cyclicals, Consumer Non-Cyclicals, among other events occurring in Asia.
 Red Pulse Phoenix (PHX) is an upgrade of the previous Red Pulse token (RPX).
 It is a NEO-based market intelligence platform covering China's financial and capital markets.
 PHX is the token that serves as currency on Red Pulse's framework.
 Its supply will increase over time at a rate of 10% per year.
 As part of the integration of Red Pulse’s tokenized knowledge ecosystem and Binance Chain, will be migrating a major portion of Red Pulse token ecosystem to Binance Chain.
 Binance Chain is the newly developed blockchain software system developed by cryptocurrency exchange Binance (https://www.binance.com).The PHB migration and integration will occur as scheduled: · Wednesday, May 22, 2019, 04:00 UTC: Trading pairs, withdrawals, and deposits of PHX will be suspended on Binance. · Friday, May 24, 2019, 04:00 UTC: Trading, withdrawals, and deposits of PHB will begin.
 The trading pairs, PHB / BNB, PHB / BTC, PHB / USDC, PHB / TUSD, and PHB / PAX will be listed on Binance DEX (https://www.binance.org).
 The previous trading pairs, PHX / BNB, PHX / BTC, and PHX / ETH, will be removed and delisted. *Notes: · PHX tokens on Binance will be converted to PHB on a 1:1 basis during the withdrawal and deposit downtime. · NEP5 PHX tokens deposited now or in the future on Binance will automatically be swapped to BEP2 PHB tokens · Only BEP2 PHB tokens can be withdrawn on Binance · Deposits and withdrawals of PHB will open prior to the commencement of trading in the new PHB trading pairs.
 The www.redpulse.com platform will allow users to deposit and withdraw PHB, while continuing to support PHX.
 Further functionality and PHB integration, such as earning PHB staking rewards and PHX / PHB conversion, will be rolled out in subsequent planned and coordinated stages following the launch of PHB.
 Find Red Pulse Phoenix Binance here – https://www.cryptocompare.com/coins/phb/overview/BTC “

 It is usually not possible to purchase alternative cryptocurrencies such as Red Pulse Phoenix directly using US dollars.
-Investors seeking to trade Red Pulse Phoenix should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors seeking to acquire Red Pulse Phoenix should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Red Pulse Phoenix using one of the exchanges listed above.

 Receive News & Updates for Red Pulse Phoenix Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Red Pulse Phoenix and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.